ansh-vashisht2003/train-bokking.github.io/README.md

 - **`trains.dat`**: Stores train details (train number, name, seats availability).
 - **`tickets.dat`**: Stores ticket reservation details (reservation number, train number, passenger details).

-## Contributions

-If you want to contribute to this project, feel free to open a pull request!
-Improvements and enhancements are always welcome.

-## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 Enjoy the train booking experience!